 Very often we can simply use different human process to greatly improve learning, connection, and fun at our events.

 Off to GMIC’s Sustainable Meetings Conference this weekend.
 Besides a four-minute rant Torn About Tech, which will explore my ambivalence about some uses of technology at face-to-face meetings, I’m also emceeing a novel closing session on Tuesday, April 24, 3:00 – 4:30 pm with a format I haven’t tried before: Conference Weavers.

-Conference Weavers?
 The purpose of a Conference Weavers session is to encourage reflection and reinforce learning by publicly sharing thoughts and impressions from the conference presentations and experiences.
-We’ll use a number of volunteers (current list: Danielle McNair, Denise Naguib, Sharon Shuford, Melanie Pelouze, Stephanie Robinson, Darice Solognier, Genevieve LeClerc, Paul Salinger, Jan Peter Bergkvist, and Michael Luerhs) who will each spend a few minutes sharing their conference response with the group, followed by a chance for audience questions and responses.
-Jenise Fryatt will lead a little interpretative improv at some point, and, if time permits, I’m going to include a pair-share so that everyone will have an opportunity to share his or her thoughts.
+We’ll use a number of volunteers who will each spend a few minutes sharing their conference response with the group, followed by a chance for audience questions and responses.
+In addition, Jenise Fryatt will lead a little interpretative improv at some point.
+If time permits, I’m going to include a pair-share so that everyone will have an opportunity to share his or her thoughts.

-Pair-share?
 I thought you’d never ask.
-Pair-share is a simple participation technique you can use to get every audience member involved in sharing and discussion.
+Pair-share is a simple participation technique you can use to involve every audience member in sharing and discussion.
 Audience members divide into pairs and take turns sharing with their partner their conference impressions.
 Once that’s complete, optional public sharing can be added.